History Files

 1204

-The Eastern Romans withdraw to Nicæa in Anatolia, but rival claimants also establish holdings in Trebizond, Epirus, and Thessalonica so that, at one point, there are four claimants to the Byzantine (Eastern Roman) throne, as well as the Bulgar and Serb states which also claim dominance over it.
+These include Trebizond, Epirus, and Thessalonica so that, at one point, there are four claimants to the Eastern Roman throne, as well as the Bulgar and Serb states which also claim dominance over it.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.